AhmeddEmad7/Voice_Code_Access_Authetication_System/README.md

     - **A spectrogram viewer for the spoken voice-code.**
     - **Analysis results showcasing passcode and voice matches.**
     - **Clear indicators for "Access gained" or "Access denied."**

-## Getting Started

-To embark on your journey with CipherSonic Sentinel, follow the steps outlined below:

-## Demo

-Curious to witness the enigma in action?
-Watch our demo video and experience the mystical power of CipherSonic Sentinel.

 ## Contributors